More Than Machines: Engineering, Entrepreneurship, and "The Hardest Fun You'll Ever Have"

 2. FIRST® Tech Challenge (FTC)

 Where Engineering Meets Entrepreneurship.
-This is the "varsity sport" of the mind.
 Teams design, build, and program heavy-duty metal robots to compete in an alliance-based format.
 This level bridges the gap between being a "student" and being a "professional."
 FTC students develop project management, analytical, and communication skills that make them stand out to colleges and employers.

 - Professional Tools: Students use industrial-grade software like OnShape (CAD) and program in Java for both autonomous and driver-controlled periods.
 They will be expected to communicate using Slack and coordinate tasks on ClickUp.
 We use real-world professional level tech solutions that will give our kids strong skills that will prepare them for their careers later in life.